Facebook Pixel for ID 1614669153258129

 For instance, it is not recommended to start a paragraph with examples, facts, statistics, and quotes.
 The recommended order is to start with a thesis statement, which is one main thought for the paragraph, support it with arguments, and close with an idea-reinforcing sentence.

-Academic writing does not use dramatic language or persuasive techniques.
+Academic writing types do not use dramatic language or persuasive techniques.
 Facts need no persuasion; they are self-evident.
+It’s smart to know sentence starters for essays to avoid this issue.

 In particular, it is not the best choice to write, "It is absolutely shocking how governments ignore climate change!"
 Instead, one can write, "Recent studies suggest that government responses to climate change vary significantly (Brown, 2022)."